Here’s Your Local Guide to the Best Shelling Beaches in and Around Fort Myers Beach

 5. Sunset viewing: The Gulf Coast is famous for its stunning sunsets.
 End your day of shelling by watching the sun dip below the horizon.

-Beyond the Beaches: Other Activities Near Fort Myers
+More Activities Near Fort Myers Beach

 Edison and Ford Winter Estates